 Let’s be honest, picking a customer communication platform can feel like a huge commitment.
-So many tools promise to be the "all-in-one" fix for everything, but once you start looking closer, you’re stuck in a maze of confusing pricing tiers, feature limits, and a setup process that looks like it will take weeks.
-It’s a pain when all you want is to give your customers better support.
+So many tools promise to be the "all-in-one" fix for everything, but once you start looking closer, you’re stuck in a maze of pricing tiers, feature limits, and a setup process that requires real planning.
+It’s a challenge when all you want is to give your customers better support.

 What is HelpCrunch?